 1. The Safety Aspect

 It might sound like a strange point to start with, but I can honestly say that I have never felt safer than I do in Hong Kong.
 Knowing that I have lived in (statistically) one of the “safest cities in the world” is something I have never taken for granted.
 There are few places in the world where you feel comfortable enough to walk home alone at night from a bar, or leave your bag on the beach while you swim in the sea, but this is one of them.
-Of course, nowhere is totally void of crime and we don’t live in a fairy tale, but in the eight years I have lived here, the only bad experience I have had was having $500 and my Octopus Card stolen from my wallet, which I dropped in a bar one night five years ago.
+Of course, nowhere is totally void of crime and we don’t live in a fairy tale, but in the eight years that I have lived here, the only bad experience I have had was having $500 and my Octopus Card stolen from my wallet, which I dropped in a bar one night five years ago.

 When I got a call the next day to come and claim it from the venue, my ID and bank cards were still intact – although I cancelled them anyway, just to be safe.
 Hong Kong is the kind of city where old ladies tap you on the arm on the MTR to let you know that your bag is slightly unzipped, and people chase you down the street to give you back your jumper which fell from your bag.
 A friend of mine was speechless when he flew in from London and a local guy followed him down the escalator to hand him back his wallet that had fallen from his back pocket.
 I will always love Hong Kong for this reason alone.
 Never take for granted the feeling of being safe.